Polypharmacy: What Is It and How Does It Impact People Living With HIV

 Contagion®: What is polypharmacy and how does it affect people living with HIV?

 Cocohoba: Polypharmacy is a very common problem in the United States and probably worldwide, at least in developed countries where medication is the mainstay for treatment of chronic disease.
 Polypharmacy is defined in different ways in different studies, but probably most commonly, polypharmacy is defined as taking a five or more prescription drugs.

-Polypharmacy as far as we understand, in the United States, approximately 40% of persons who are of older age typically 65 or older, take at least five prescription drugs and some pretty high rate of polypharmacy. for persons living with HIV, they also experience polypharmacy and about the same rates you know, at 30% in different studies and above, sometimes as high as 75%.
+Polypharmacy as far as we understand, in the United States, approximately 40% of persons who are of older age typically 65 or older, take at least five prescription drug, that's a pretty high rate of polypharmacy.
+For persons living with HIV, they also experience polypharmacy at about the same rates, at 30% in different studies and above, sometimes as high as 75%.

 Contagion®: What can be done from a provider standpoint to mitigate the issues that come with polypharmacy?

 Cocohoba: From a provider standpoint, I think one of the most important things to do with a patient, whether they're living with HIV or have other chronic diseases, is ensure that we regularly go over their medication list.
 We want to make sure we start with an accurate base to really understand what a patient is taking.
 That way we can evaluate not only the quantity of medications, but really more importantly, the quality of the medications that they have been prescribed.
 And that's not meant in a pejorative kind of way.
 We're not saying some prescribers are bad by prescribing X, Y, or Z. But really understanding whether or not that medication is needed, absolutely necessary, whether it has good evidence base behind it, whether it's not causing adverse effects, and even whether it's right for that patient at that particular time in their life.